Weight Loss Medications Containing Semaglutide

 Ozempic

-Ozempic is FDA-approved for diabetes management, but is often prescribed off-label for weight loss.
+Ozempic is FDA-approved for diabetes management.

 The initial dose of Ozempic is 0.25 mg.
 The dose is then increased every four weeks until you reach the maximum dosage of 2.0 mg.